Ritually Fixed And Prepared Jewelry

 Stones, minerals, and fossils that hold ancient energy and existed in nature millions of years ago are believed to possess great power.
 (Photo courtesy of Marlon Molarte)

-In this way, the charmed jewelry has metaphysical talismanic benefit in helping to safeguard one from evil spirits, influence, or energies and making the wearer more focused on attaining his goal.
-The magical accessories remind us that God is always watching us, providing our necessities, and our actions should reflect that realization.
+In this way, charmed jewelry has metaphysical talismanic benefits, helping to safeguard one from evil spirits, influences, or energies and making the wearer more focused on attaining his goal.
+The magical accessories remind us that God is always watching us and providing our necessities, and our actions should reflect that realization.

-I had heard of a client of my friend before who was extremely lazy and willing to give up his work just to eat, sleep and play online games for the rest of his life.
+I had heard of a friend's client who was extremely lazy and willing to give up his work just to eat, sleep, and play online games for the rest of his life.
 Once on his bed and at the moment of his idleness, the man's charmed pendant for success 'slapped him in the face.'
-Yes, he was struck literally, but also psychologically - with the jewelry around his neck appearing as a witness against him, not doing his part to succeed.
+Yes, he was struck literally, but also psychologically—with the jewelry around his neck appearing as a witness against him, not doing his part to succeed.

 Enchanting a beauty pageant crown for a Crown of Success.